 The motion to reopen the case seeks to have the immigration court rehear the case and reconsider its decision.
 Thus, the immigrant, with the help of their lawyer, can submit new arguments to stay in the US legally.

 This petition is used if the immigrant was previously deported but did not leave the country.
 Even if you returned to the US illegally but believe you meet the conditions to apply for a Green Card.

 - Cuban Adjustment Act.

-To reopen a case, your attorney must file the petition in the same court that rendered the judgment.
-The lawyer considers the emergence of new conditions or circumstances favorable to the immigrant such as:
+To reopen a case, your attorney must file the petition in the same court that issued the sentence.
+The lawyer weighs the emergence of new conditions or favorable circumstances for the immigrant such as: